e0328eric/danxe/README.md

 - [ ] Dynamically sized stack
 - [ ] Array in the stack
-- [ ] glosso language can be compiled into C code properly

-# For the stable version

-- [ ] Internal garbage collection
-- [ ] Implement a new language whose target is glasm
+- [ ] Dynamic linking with C libraries (for example, running SDL2 in my machine)

 # Build